Hot flushes and sweats in women

 Hot flushes are one of the most common symptoms women have when they go through the menopause.
-About 3 out of 4 women going through the menopause (75%) will have hot flushes.
+But hot flushes can also happen because of treatment for cancer.

 How hot flushes may feel

-It can start as a feeling of warmth in your neck or face.
+Hot flushes can vary from one person to another.
+They can start as a feeling of warmth in your neck or face.
 This often spreads to other parts of your body.
 You might have:

 - reddening of the skin